elastic/rally/docs/recipes.rst

 	esrally race --track=geonames --on-error=abort

-Errors can also be investigated if you have configured a :doc:`dedicated Elasticsearch metrics store </configuration>`.
+Errors can also be investigated: this is what the next section is about.

 Checking Queries and Responses
 ------------------------------